 A Healthy ecosystem provides:

 - Soil formation and protection

 - Contribution to climate stability

 With this biological resources like food, wood products, ornamental plants, breeding stocks, population reservoirs, diversity in genes, species and ecosystems.
 There are social benefits also like research, education, monitoring, recreation, tourism and cultural values etc.

 So, we can say that biodiversity is the term given to the variety of life on Earth and the natural patterns it forms.
 No doubt biodiversity that we see today is the evolution of billions of years of fruits, shaped by natural processes and increasingly, by the influence of humans.
-It is an integral part of life on which we depends.
+It is an integral part of life on which we depend.